chroma-core/docs/docs/usage-guide.md

 `.get` also supports the `where` and `where_document` filters.
 If no `ids` are supplied, it will return all items in the collection that match the `where` and `where_document` filters.

 ##### Choosing which data is returned
-When using get or query you can use the include parameter to specify which data you want returned.
-By default, Chroma will return the `documents`, `metadatas` and in the case of query, the `distances` of the results.
-The `ids` are always returned.
+When using get or query you can use the include parameter to specify which data you want returned - any of `embeddings`, `documents`, `metadatas`, and for query, `distances`.
+By default, Chroma will return the `documents`, `metadatas` and in the case of query, the `distances` of the results. 'embeddings` are excluded by default for performance and the `ids` are always returned.
 You can specify which of these you want returned by passing an array of included field names to the includes parameter of the query or get method.

 ```python